 Entitlement of APs to perform equipment QC should not be considered until all other steps in this guidance briefing have been completed.
 The entitlement should allow the AP to be identified, whether by name or designation.
 It should also include their defined scope of practice, including the tests they are permitted to undertake and the equipment on which they are permitted to perform these tests.
 The date on which they were entitled (or dates if it varies with equipment or test) and a schedule for a review of their training records and entitlement should also be included.

-Since the employer will have entitled radiographers as IR(ME)R operators, a good first step will be to amend that entitlement documentation to suit this case.
+Since the employer will have entitled radiographers as IR(ME)R operators, a good first step will be to use the same entitlement documentation and amend it to suit this case.

-Written protocol
+Written procedure

+A detailed protocol is required for each test that is being undertaken.
 The protocol should include sufficient information as to allow the test set-up and technique to be accurately reproduced.
 It will, therefore, require detailed information on the following for each test being undertaken: